A single copy of this article may be reprinted for personal, noncommercial use only.

-- Don't eat before your procedure.
+- Fasting before the procedure.
 Your doctor will likely ask you to not eat or drink anything after midnight.
 On the morning of your procedure, take only the medications your doctor tells you to with a small sip of water.

-- Arrange a ride home.
+- Arrangements after the procedure.
 You won't be able to drive yourself home after the procedure.
+Plan to have someone available to drive you home.
 Ask your doctor ahead of time how long you can expect to be at the surgery center or hospital.

 What you can expect